 A lot can change in a month.
 San Lazaro was a modern, attractive city, popular for its West Coast location and diverse population.
+It was also the epicenter of a cybernetic tech revolution which had impacted virtually everyone on the planet.
 But the winter of 2050 was unusually mild; a perfect breeding ground for the latest bout of avian flu.
 Parts of Asia and Europe had already been struck and now the virus had reached the United States.
 When the first cases emerged, the media termed the event Day 0.
 The virus mutated rapidly.
 Even the elite team of scientists sent to deal with the outbreak were helpless, unable to make any progress in finding a cure.

 By Day 5, hospitals were overrun with patients and the National Guard were called in.
 Emergency personnel were summoned from across the country to assist with this unprecedented crisis.
 With misinformation and unrest rife, the government decided to limit communication by enforcing an information blackout: only officially sanctioned broadcasts could be made.
 Even so, a few rogue sources managed to report on the state of San Lazaro and none of it was good.
 Some residents began to flee.